wilds/angular-schema-form-dynamic-select/README.md

         ]
      },

-### Single select from static list
+### Multiple select from static list
-The selection is an array of value/text objects
+Like the above, but allowes multiple items to be selected.

      {
        "key": 'multiselect',